Entries will continue to be accepted until July 8. No on-site registrations will be accepted.

 - Half time will be 3 minutes.

 - If a team takes a 20 points lead or more we will play the "MERCY RULES", meaning the clock will continuously run until the half or game expires.
+Also, teams may not press when up by 20.
 The clock will only stop on official time-outs, injury, shoe-tying, or if referee needs to clean up wet spots on floor.

 - 19 & over women will use a 10-sec back-court violation because the shot clock will not be used.